talon-one/talon_one.js/docs/ManagementApi.md

 let opts = {
   'loyaltyTransactionType': "loyaltyTransactionType_example", // String | Filter results by loyalty transaction type: - `manual`: Loyalty transaction that was done manually. - `session`: Loyalty transaction that resulted from a customer session. - `import`: Loyalty transaction that was imported from a CSV file.
   'subledgerId': "subledgerId_example", // String | The ID of the subledger by which we filter the data.
   'customerSessionIDs': ["null"], // [String] | Filter the results by a list of customer session IDs.
 To include multiple IDs, repeat the parameter for each one, for example, `?customerSessionIDs=id1&customerSessionIDs=id2`.
 The response contains only data associated with the specified sessions.
   'transactionUUIDs': ["null"], // [String] | Filter the results by a list of transaction UUIDs.
 To include multiple IDs, repeat the parameter for each one, for example, `?transactionUUIDs=uuid1&transactionUUIDs=uuid2`.
 The response contains only data associated with the specified transactions.
   'startDate': new Date("2013-10-20T19:20:30+01:00"), // Date | Date and time from which results are returned.
-Results are filtered by transaction creation date.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
-The time zone setting considered is `UTC`.
+Results are filtered by transaction creation date.  > [!note] **Note** > - This must be an RFC3339 timestamp string. > - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting >   considered is `UTC`.
 If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
   'endDate': new Date("2013-10-20T19:20:30+01:00"), // Date | Date and time by which results are returned.
-Results are filtered by transaction creation date.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
-The time zone setting considered is `UTC`.
+Results are filtered by transaction creation date.  > [!note] **Note** > - This must be an RFC3339 timestamp string. > - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting >   considered is `UTC`.
 If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
   'pageSize': 50, // Number | The number of items in the response.
-  'skip': 789 // Number | The number of items to skip when paging through large result sets.
+  'skip': 789, // Number | The number of items to skip when paging through large result sets.
+  'awaitsActivation': true // Boolean | If `true`: Filters results to include only point transactions that have action-based activation and have not expired.
+If `false`: Returns a `400` response.
 };
 apiInstance.getLoyaltyProgramTransactions(loyaltyProgramId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);